oracle-livelabs/multicloud/weblogic-toolkit-ui/introduction/introduction.md

 ## About this Workshop

-This workshop shows an end to end migration of an on-premise WebLogic Server Domain into the containers and makes it runable in OCI with Oracle Container Engine for Kubernetes (OKE).
+This workshop shows an end-to-end migration of an on-premise WebLogic Server Domain into the containers and makes it runable in OCI with Oracle Container Engine for Kubernetes (OKE).
 We demonstrate the graphical interface of WebLogic Kubernetes Toolkit UI as well as WebLogic Deployer Tool and Weblogic Kubernetes Operator.
 We demonstrate how the migration process could be simplified and accelerated by using a DevOps-oriented set of tooling.

 ![Lab flow](images/lab-flow.png)